Man of Steel, Woman of Kleenex

 - A Brainwashed and Crazy but otherwise fully powered Superman also has sex with Lorelei Ambrosia in Superman III (admittedly it isn't confirmed but it is very heavily implied.)
 She obviously survived and judging by her affection for Superman for the rest of the movie clearly enjoyed the experience.

-- The Incredible Hulk movie had addressed this (as his heart rate goes up, he has to stop them or risk changing).
-In the comics this isn't as much of a problem, as it is explicitly his anger, not his heart rate, that causes the change.
+- The Incredible Hulk movie addresses this (as his heart rate goes up, he has to stop or risk changing).
+In the comics, this isn't as much of a problem, as it is explicitly his anger, not his heart rate, that causes the change.
+Because it's his heart rate and not directly anger that unleashes the Hulk in the Marvel Cinematic Universe, by The Avengers, Dr. Banner's able to mostly control it by being "always angry" so that it takes a lot more anger to get his heart rate up (which, unfortunately, would not help him in situations where he can't get "excited"...).

 - Hancock plays with the trope for laughs in a Deleted Scene.
 The titular antihero has a handicap in womanizing because of the projectile lethality of his "projectile liquids".